 If you are applying to a long-term sit, you may also need to discuss and agree on financial commitments, such as utility bills.

 Finally, never feel rushed to confirm a sit right away.
-Both owner and sitter must feel comfortable and confident, so take you your time.
-And if you do feel uncomfortable with any of the requirements of the sit, discuss this directly with the owner.
+Both members must feel comfortable and confident, so take you your time.
+And if you do feel uncomfortable with any of the requirements of the sit, discuss this directly with the pet parent.
 If this discomfort is not resolved, do not confirm the sit.

 You can find lots more advice and discussion on all things house sitting, pets, travel, and more on our community forum.
 Check it out today.